wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Alternately, for more commentary, use the portal GUI:

-1. Drag and drop "Resource Groups" Home menu item to the bottom of the list.
+1. Optionally: Drag and drop "Resource Groups" Home menu item to the bottom of the list.
 That's because you can ...
-1. Hold down G and press <strong>R</strong> for <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups">Resource Groups</a>.
+1. PROTIP: Hold down G and press <strong>R</strong> for <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups">Resource Groups</a>.
-1. Hold down G and press <strong>,</strong> (comma) to focus on the command bar.
+1. PROTIP: Hold down G and press <strong>,</strong> (comma) to focus on the command bar.
 1. If "+ Create" is highlighted, press Enter to invoke it.
 1. Select the appropriate <a href="#Subscription">Subscription</a>.
 1. Type your Resource group name using your organization's naming conventions: